mariellefoster/marf-books/README.md

 - Stories of your Life
 - The Sparrow
 - How to Win Friends and Influence People
-- Weapons of Mass Deception
+- Weapons of Math Deception
 - Declaration of Independents
 - Hamilton, the screenplay
 - Parentology